thrasher-corp/gocryptotrader/docs/CODING_GUIDELINES.md

 ### TestMain usage

-- TestMain must avoid API calls to keep the test footprint as minimal as possible unless there's a good case as to why it was done.
+- TestMain must avoid API calls to keep the test footprint as minimal as possible unless there's a good case with commentary as to why it was done.

 ### Struct Naming